Fly Fido to the moon in space send off for deceased pets

 Celestis Inc, which has provided memorial space flights for human remains since 1997, will launch its first commercial pet memorial spaceflight in October 2014 with the remains of a blue merle Australian shepherd, named Apollo, the company said.

-The pet services, such as one dubbed Earth Rise, start at $995 and include having the pet’s remains into flown into space on a commercial flight and returned to the owner.
+The pet services, such as one dubbed Earth Rise, start at $995 (589.21 pounds) and include having the pet’s remains into flown into space on a commercial flight and returned to the owner.

 The space send-off options go up to $12,500, which allows the pet’s remains to be launched into deep space or to visit the moon.